-EXPERIENTIAL: AMIDEAST exposes students to a Jordan most visitors never have the privilege to experience.
-Students live with local Arabic-speaking families or in apartments with their fellow students in Amman, an ancient city facing many modern challenges.
-There students engage in experiential learning every day by haggling for goods in local shops, cooking meals with host families, and frequenting local cafes with Jordanian friends.
-Students who study with AMIDEAST in Jordan are placed in an environment which allows them to explore the vibrant Jordanian culture which is not easily accessed by foreign visitors.
+AMIDEAST exposes students to a Jordan most visitors never have the privilege to experience.
+Depending on the program, students live with local Arabic speaking families or in apartments with their fellow AMIDEAST students in Amman, an ancient city facing many modern challenges.

-COMPLEX: From the salty shores of the Dead Sea to the lush Jordan Valley to the stark desert landscape of Wadi Rum, Jordan’s natural beauty is staggering.
-As students explore this unique landscape, they meet the diversity people who make up Jordan: Muslims, Christians, Bedouins, Palestinians, as well as refugees from other areas of the region.
-AMIDEAST students have the distinctive opportunity to study the complex issues which dominate the region such as the Arab-Israeli conflict, contemporary Islamic thought, ethnic and minority relations, Jordan’s experience during the Arab Spring, and much more.
+From the salty shores of the Dead Sea, to the lush Jordan Valley, to the stark desert landscape of Wadi Rum; Jordan’s natural beauty is astonishing.
+As students explore this unique environment, they meet the diverse group of people who make up Jordan: Muslims, Christians, Bedouins, and Palestinians, as well as refugees from other areas of the region.

 While students may dream of the lost city of Petra before they go to Jordan, it is the charming tidbits of day-to-day living that they miss once they return home.
 Students pine most for days sipping tea with friends at a local street cafe, hearing familiar Arabic pop songs everywhere they go, and engaging with this diverse culture to learn from host families, professors, and language partners.
 From the culinary delights of traditional Jordanian dishes such as mansaf, maklouba, and falafel to the constant Ahlan wa sahlan greeting, students long remember this enchanting country.